russhustle/leetpattern/docs/md/1192_critical_connections_in_a_network.md

 ## 1192.
-Critical Connections In A Network
+Critical Connections in a Network